 The statistics relate to years ending Sept.
-30, the latest report being for Beginning with the report for 1922, an enlargement of the classification of offences has been adopted, by which offences of juvenile offenders are compiled separately from those of adults.
+30, the latest report being for 1926.
+Beginning with the report for 1922, an enlargement of the classification of offences has been adopted, by which offences of juvenile offenders are compiled separately from those of adults.
 The term "indictable" applies to offences of adults only, similar offences committed by juveniles being termed "major" offences; similarly, "non-indictable" offences of adults are termed "minor" offences when attributed to juveniles.
-All current tables have been worked out for 1921 and subsequent years in accordance with the new classification, but a comparative historical table, giving the totals for different classes of criminal offences and minor offences, including juvenile delinquents, from 1876 to 1924, is here published (Table 24), together with a more detailed table for recent years (Table 25). sideration of the former it should be remembered that while the criminal code undergoes little change over periods of time, the figures of summary convictions depend very much upon the changes in the customs of the people, and are apt to increase with the increasing urbanization of the population.
-The most significant column of Table 24 is the figure of criminal offences per 100,000 of population.
-Attention may be drawn to the decline in the proportion of both criminal offences and minor offences to population in the past 3 years, convictions for criminal offences having declined from 284 per 100,000 population in 1921 to 277 per 100,000 population in 1924 and convictions for minor offences from 1,731 per 100,000 in 1921 to 1,535 per 100,000 in 1924.
+All current tables have been worked out for 1921 and subsequent years in accordance with the new classification, but a comparative historical table, giving the totals for different classes of criminal offences and minor offences, including those of juvenile delinquents, is here published (Table 23), together with a more detailed table for recent years (Table 24).
+In the consideration of the former it should be remembered that while the criminal code undergoes little change over periods of time, the figures of summary convictions depend very much upon the changes in the customs of the people, and are apt to increase with the increasing urbanization of the population.
+The most significant column of Table 23 is the figure of criminal offences per 100,000 of population.
+Attention may be drawn to the increase in the proportion of both criminal offences and minor offences to population in the past year, convictions for criminal offences having risen from 277 per 100,000 population in 1924 to 287 per 100,000 population in 1926 and convictions for minor offences from 1,535 per 100,000 in 1924 to 1,803 per 100,000 in 1926.

-It should be understood that the classification of offences in these general tables (24 and 25) is irrespective of the more technical classification into "indictable" and "non-indictable" offences under the Criminal Code.
+It should be understood that the classification of offences in these general tables is irrespective of the more technical classification into "indictable" and "non-indictable" offences under the Criminal Code.
 The object here is to show a broad historical record of criminal and minor offences respectively.